Giorgio Sernagiotto

-Giorgio Sernagiotto (born 28 July 1981 in Caerano San Marco) is an Italian racing driver who last raced in International GT Open for AF Corse.
+Giorgio Sernagiotto (born 28 July 1981 in Caerano San Marco) is an Italian racing driver who last raced in the GTD class of the IMSA SportsCar Championship for Cetilar Racing.
 He is the 2006 Ferrari Challenge world champion, as well as a 12 Hours of Sebring class winner and FIA WEC race winner.

 Early career

 Karting and junior formulae

 Starting his karting career in 1994, Sernagiotto was the best student at Henry Morrogh's driver school in 1999.
 Stepping up to single-seaters in 2000, Sernagiotto won that year's Formula Ford 1600 Italy championship and won Formula Ford 1800 Italy the following year.

 Ferrari Challenge

 Having left single-seaters following 2004, Sernagiotto raced in Ferrari Challenge, where he won the 2006 World Finals and the 2009 Trofeo Pirelli in the Italian Series.

 Trofeo Maserati

 Sernagiotto also competed in Trofeo Maserati World Series from 2012 to 2015, winning the last ever race of the series before it shut down.